nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/design.md

 Operations are the set of business activities a user needs to collect, consider and curate Reasonable Adjustments information on behalf of a patient.
 Users access this functionality through a Reasonable Adjustments client system.

-These aren't technically part of the API.
-Strictly, they are Client system functional requirements.
+Operations aren't technically part of the API - they are Client system functional requirements.
 Here they are used to illustrate/assure that the Interactions (which are part of the API) cover the functional scope of the Reasonable Adjustments system.

 Reasonable Adjustments requires the ability to: